 Telephone and video interview advice

-So, a potential Employer or Recruiter arranges a telephone or video interview, but what next?
+So, great news, a potential Employer or Recruiter arranges a telephone or video interview, but what next?
 How do you improve the chances of snagging your dream job?

-Although this can mean a more relaxed environment, the end result is exactly the same as a more formal face-to-face meeting; your fate is in the interviewers hands, so please don’t be lulled in to a false sense of security.
+Although a remote interview can mean a more relaxed environment, the end result is exactly the same as a more traditional, face-to-face meeting; your fate is in the interviewer’s hands, so please don’t be lulled into a false sense of security.
 Be assured that it most certainly is not “just an informal chat”.
 You should treat it as you would a face-to-face interview and be equally diligent in your preparation.

-The following advice has been collected from our Consultants and Hiring Managers which should help you ace your remote interview.
+The following advice from our Consultants and Hiring Managers should help you ace your remote interview.

 Telephone interview advice